cpbirch/balls/README.md

 4. Orange is building after being Red.

 ### Events
+People sometimes prefer to have sounds switched off.
-Purpose of these events are to get your attention to too many broken builds.
+These events are meant to attract your attention to broken builds visually.

-1. Glitch effect.
+1. Glitch effect (if 3 or more broken builds).
-2. Red alerts
+2. Red alerts (if 5 or more broken builds).

 ### UI Controls